latunys/myworld2/principal.md

    Implications:

-   *Principle 2: Primacy of Principles*
+   *Principle 2: Maximize  Benefit to the Enterprise*

    Statement: